-Term Meaning Act Environmental Planning and Assessment Act 1979 (NSW) City Council of the City of Sydney Developer An owner of land or a developer engaged by an owner of land to develop the land on behalf of the owner either through a planning proposal or development application Development Application Has the same meaning as in the Act
+Term Meaning Act Environmental Planning and Assessment Act 1979 (NSW) City Council of the City of Sydney Contributions Plan A Contributions Plan adopted by Council in accordance with section 7.11 or 7.12 of the Act Developer An owner of land or a developer engaged by an owner of land to develop the land on behalf of the owner either through a planning proposal or development application Development Application Has the same meaning as in the Act

-Term Meaning Development Contribution A contribution provided by the Developer under a planning agreement being a monetary contribution, the dedication of land free of cost to Council, any other material public benefit or any combination of them.
-Explanatory Note Has the meaning given to that term in clause 25E of the Regulation Landowner The registered owner of the land to which a planning proposal, development application or planning agreement applies Local Environmental Plan Has the meaning given to that term in the Act Planning Agreement Has the meaning given to that term in section 7.4 of the Act Planning Obligation An obligation imposed by a planning agreement on a developer requiring the developer to make a development contribution.
-Planning Proposal A proposal to change an environmental planning instrument to facilitate a development the subject of a planning agreement Practice Note The Planning Agreements Practice Note February 2021 published by the NSW Department of Planning Industry and Environment (February 2021).
+Term Meaning Development Contribution A contribution provided by the Developer under a planning agreement being a monetary contribution, the dedication of land, or any other material public benefit or any combination of them, at no cost to the City.
+Explanatory Note Has the meaning given to that term in section 205 of the Regulation Landowner The registered owner of the land to which a planning proposal, development application or planning agreement applies Local Environmental Plan Has the meaning given to that term in the Act Planning Agreement Has the meaning given to that term in section 7.4 of the Act Planning Obligation An obligation imposed by a planning agreement on a developer requiring the Developer to make a development contribution.
+Planning Proposal A proposal to change an environmental planning instrument to facilitate a development the subject of a planning agreement Practice Note The Planning Agreements Practice Note February 2021 published by the former Department of Planning, Industry and Environment (February 2021).
 Public The community as a whole or, where context requires, a section of the community Public Benefit The benefit enjoyed by the public as a consequence of a Development Contribution.
-Public Facilities Public infrastructure, facilities, amenities and services.
-Public Purpose Includes (without limitation) any of the following: (a) The provision of (or the recoupment of the cost of providing) public amenities or public services; (b) The provision of (or the recoupment of the cost of providing) affordable housing; (c) The provision of (or the recoupment of the cost of providing) transport or other infrastructure relating to land; (d) The funding of recurrent expenditure relating to the provision of public amenities or public services, affordable housing or other infrastructure; (e) The monitoring of the planning impacts of a development; The conservation and enhancement of the natural environment.
-Regulation Environmental Planning and Assessment Regulation 2000 (NSW)
+Public Purpose Includes (without limitation) any of the following: (a) The provision of (or the recoupment of the cost of providing) public amenities or public services; (b) The provision of (or the recoupment of the cost of providing) affordable housing; (c) The provision of (or the recoupment of the cost of providing) transport or other infrastructure relating to land; (d) The funding of recurrent expenditure relating to the provision of public amenities or public services, affordable housing or other infrastructure; (e) The monitoring of the planning impacts of a development; (f) The conservation and enhancement of the natural environment.
+Regulation Environmental Planning and Assessment Regulation 2021 (NSW)